Interview with an Anonymous Interviewee (An00509)

 GC: Why the RAF?

-RW: Because I, I wasn’t very keen, I was walking about in mud in the trenches like they did in World War One, this had four years in trenches which wasn’t exactly much fun so I decided to create my own fun and I volunteered to be a fighter pilot.
-But they failed me on my eye sight as a fighter pilot because I couldn’t land a fighter plane well enough to be trusted with it in the dark at night time.
+I: Because I, I wasn’t very keen, on walking about in mud in the trenches like they did in World War One, this had four years in trenches which wasn’t exactly much fun so I decided to create my own fun and I volunteered to be a fighter pilot.
+But they failed me on my eyesight as a fighter pilot because I couldn’t land a fighter plane well enough to be trusted with it in the dark at night time.
 And of course a lot of our fighting was done at night time against the Luftwaffe.

 JW: And I think darling you said that you ruled out the navy as a possibility because you were inclined to be seasick weren’t you?

-RW: Yes, I, I wasn’t a good sailor I am now but I wasn’t then.
+I: Yes, I, I wasn’t a good sailor I am now but I wasn’t then.
 A very good sailor and so one way or the other I had to get into the air.
-So when I was failed as a pilot because I landed, instead of landing from one foot to eighteen inches above the ground I would land twenty feet above the ground [laughs] which was a bit of a big drop.
-You know, twenty feet was like [unclear] so it was quite a big drop.
-So I couldn’t judge because at that point the altimeter wasn’t very reliable so you couldn’t, you couldn’t rely on the altimeter you had to rely on your own eye sight so that, that’s why, so they decided I, I, I was too good an airman to throw away but I had to do something other than flying a plane itself.
-So they said it looks as though you good enough to be a navigator but not got lost so I said try me and so they did and they said yes you’ll make a good navigator so we’ll put you through the course.
+So when I was failed as a pilot because I landed, instead of landing sort of from one foot to eighteen inches above the ground I would land twenty feet above the ground [laughs] which was a bit of a big drop.
+You know, twenty feet was like the ceiling in the room above this one so it that’s quite a big drop.
+So I couldn’t judge because at that point the altimeter wasn’t very reliable so you couldn’t, you couldn’t rely on the altimeter you had to rely on your own eyesight so that, that’s why, so they decided I, I, I was too good an airman to throw away but I had to do something other than flying the plane itself.
+So they said it looks as though you’re good enough brain to be a navigator and not got lost so I said try me and so they did and they said yes you’ll make a good navigator so we’ll put you through the course.
 So that’s what they did.
 I ended up being a navigator on Wellingtons and then on Lancasters.

 GC: Can you tell us a little bit about training to be a navigator.
 What would they go through with you?

-RW: Training to be a navigator [laughs] well it was very simple.
-To try to be a navigator you had to understand a) map reading, b) the meaning of airspeed on a, on a mobile, like an aircraft and so understand the importance of maintaining the right altitude and the right temperature.
+I: Training to be a navigator [laughs] well it was very simple.
+To try to be a navigator you had to understand a) map reading, b) the meaning of airspeed on a, on a mobile [unclear] like an aircraft and to understand the importance of maintaining the right altitude and the right temperature.
 When you understood all these things they would then let, let you loose with a trained crew and you would then have to fly a, a bomber under wartime conditions over enemy territory and if you survived that then you became a bomber navigator which is what I became.

 GC: Oh.
 So you, you’ve trained to be navigator.
 Explain about picking a crew or being picked by a crew?